-Note 1 - For students enrolled in the Associate Degree Nursing, Associate Degree Nursing LPN to ADN Transition Option, or the Practical Nursing programs, numerical grades below 80 (C) in all required nursing courses and 77 (C) in all non-nursing courses are considered unsatisfactory attainment of course completion.
+Note 1 - For students enrolled in the Associate Degree Nursing or the Practical Nursing programs, numerical grades below 'B' in all required nursing courses are considered unsatisfactory attainment of course completion.
 Note 2 - Class sessions and clinical rotations in NUR courses will be scheduled during weekdays, evenings or weekends.